ziotom78/ziotom78.github.io/_posts/2024-10-07-julia-parametric-constructors.markdown

 Assume, for instance, that you want to make `Particle` compatible with some code that expresses masses, velocities, and heights as complex numbers.
 (There are plenty of mathematical artifices in the literature to solve complicated physical problems analytically, often involving complex numbers used weirdly.)
-You know that you need to take the absolute values of the mass, velocity, and height to make the code compute the kinetic and potential energies correctly.
+You know that you need to take the absolute values of the mass, velocity, and height to make `Particle` compute the kinetic and potential energies correctly.

 We might think that specifying the base type for `Particle` as `C <: Complex` and using `abs` where appropriate should be enough.
 This will make the code behave the same as usual with real numbers and make `Particle` work with the code based on complex numbers, too.